Applies only to SafeConsole OnPrem v4.x

 - Make sure all users update their SafeConsole Ready Device with the new policy by using their device.

-Note: If you have many devices in your organization you might need to inform all the users that they need to insert and use their SafeConsole Ready Device to update the policy.
-Once you know that all devices are updated from the “Device overview”, you can proceed further on with the replacement of the SSL-certificate.
+- Note: If you have many devices in your organization you might need to inform all the users that they need to insert and use their SafeConsole Ready Device to update the policy.
+Once you know that all devices are updated from the “Device overview”, you can proceed further with the replacement of the SSL-certificate.

 - Stop the SafeConsole service from the command prompt “net stop safeconsole”